Adam Duvall Player Props: Red Sox vs. White Sox

-On Friday, Adam Duvall (.176 batting average in his past 10 games, with two doubles, a home run, four walks and three RBI) and the Boston Red Sox play the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
-First pitch is at 8:10 PM ET.
+Adam Duvall -- with an on-base percentage of .231 in his past 10 games, 138 points lower than his season-long percentage -- will be in action for the Boston Red Sox against the Chicago White Sox, with Lance Lynn on the hill, on June 24 at 4:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Twins.
+He is looking to bounce back following he struck out four times in his most recent game against the White Sox.

 Adam Duvall Game Info & Props vs. the White Sox